-My top choice was to figure out a way to sit by a friend so we could play a stealthy game of hangman to speed along the minutes of the sermon.
-A close second was paging through the hymnal and using a trick my Grandpa Evan taught me: adding the phrase “in the bathtub” to the end of each song title (a trick I’ve refrained from passing on to my kids).
+My top choice was to figure out a way to sit by a friend so we could play a stealthy game of hangman.
+A close second was paging through the hymnal and using a trick my Grandpa Evan taught me.
+It was to add the phrase “in the bathtub” to the end of each song title (a trick I’ve refrained from passing on to my kids).

 During the singing time, I kept myself engaged by figuring out the harmony part to each song we sang.
 I was a constant toe-tapper, pen-clicker, and full of fidgets, doodles, and distractions.

 My children, from teenaged to grade school, aren’t too different from how I was.
 On a Sunday morning, our row has its fair share of whispers and wiggles.
-It’s tempting to think that those behaviors are an indicator that our child is tuned out, not listening, and that they would probably be better off in a class with their peers.
-If our kids’ inability to sit exactly like an adult is a sign they’re not getting anything out of the service, then we’ll quickly draw the conclusion that the corporate gathering of believers is not a place for children.
+It’s tempting to think that those behaviors are an indicator that our child is tuned out and that they would be better off in a class with their peers.
+If our kids’ inability to sit like an adult is a sign they’re not getting anything out of the service, then we’ll quickly draw the conclusion that the corporate gathering of believers is not a place for children.

 But it is.
 It certainly is.

-The single most important thing churches can do to shape kids and teens and grow them up into the Lord is to invite them into our weekly gathering of worship.
+The single most important thing churches can do to shape kids and teens.
+Growing them up in the Lord is to invite them into our weekly gathering of worship.
 That’s it.
 Nothing fancy or impressive.

-Here are three vital ways our children and teens are discipled through our corporate gathering:
+Our children and teens are discipled through our corporate gathering in three vital ways.

 Our kids are discipled through the clear, serious, unashamed, preaching of God’s word by a man of God who really believes it and lives like he believes it.

-We can help them by making sure they have their Bibles, notebooks, and pens or crayons, so that they can participate in a physical way, that is, in a way that allows them to use their bodies.
+We can help them by making sure they have their Bibles, notebooks, and pens or crayons, so that they can participate in a physical way.
+It allows them to use their bodies.
 We can translate the sermon for them by making the abstract concepts concrete.
-We do it in the car on the way home.
-We do it over lunch.
-We do it whenever the questions arise.

 We must not belittle the power of God’s Word or our children’s ability to understand the truth.
 There will be weeks when it seems evident that they got absolutely nothing out of the sermon.
 Then, there will be weeks when they shock you with the poignancy of their understanding.
-And even those ways of measuring fall short because people (including children) are changed in ways they can’t articulate when they sit under the faithful preaching of God’s Word.
+And even those ways of measuring fall short because people are changed in ways they can’t articulate when sitting under the faithful preaching of God’s Word.

-Our kids are also discipled through the joyful, truthful, sorrowful, full-throated singing of God’s people to God and to each other.
+Our kids are also discipled through the joyful, truthful, sorrowful, full-throated singing of God’s people.

-Our children’s faith may very well rise or fall on the robustness of the singing of God’s people in the corporate gathering.
+Our children’s faith may depend on the robustness of the singing of God’s people in the corporate gathering.
 If the people in your church are self-forgetful worshipers, with faces full of awe for God, whose minds and emotions are all centered on the glory of God and the saving work of Christ, children notice because the entire atmosphere changes.
 They also notice if people are distracted, not singing, unengaged, self-conscious, or cynical judges.